Nikhil-punia/pio-esp-idf-adf/README.md

 ```
 5. Add ADF components to root CMakeLists.txt: `list(APPEND EXTRA_COMPONENT_DIRS "esp-adf/components")`
 6. Change setting in sdkconfig.esp32dev: `CONFIG_FREERTOS_ENABLE_BACKWARD_COMPATIBILITY=y`
+6. Change setting in sdkconfig.esp32dev: `CONFIG_FREERTOS_UNICORE=y` (This was needed in espressif32 6.6 but not 6.5)

 Notes:
 * You can just move esp-adf/components to /components and don't need full git repository